text-x-soul/text-x-soul/extend.md

 Hashing is a more better method of securing, suppose as the other user does not know the user content but only the hash.
 This can be done using a soul reader method.

-## END OF LINE FOR in-mind extensions...
+## END OF LINE FOR in-mind extensions